espocrm/documentation/docs/administration/bpm.md

 Flowcharts are intended for modeling business processes.
 An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

-Every flowchart has its specific entity type (specified by the *Target Type* field).
-The flowchart determines execution of future process instances.
+Every Flowchart has its specific entity type (specified by the *Target Type* field).
+The Flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.

-If the process flowchart has the unchecked *Is Active* field, then it won't initiate process instances.
+If the Process Flowchart has the unchecked *Is Active* field, then it won't initiate process instances.

 To show details and parameters of a certain flowchart element you need to click on it.
 In the edit mode you will be able to edit parameters.